lukecyb8687/microgrid/README.md

 - The salvage cost is the price at which you could expect to sell your diesel generator at the end of the project, considering their remaining lifetime
 - The fuel cost is the price of fuel consumption according to the market price of diesel fuel.

+Just like for the battery, the diesel generator cost is **heavily impacted by the dispatch**.
+Indeed, depending on the strategy and the dispatching result, we can't reckon with the same number of **working hours** for the dg for instance.
+If the number of working hours is not the same, the lifetime is not the same and therefore the number of replacements is not the same. _The more replacements, the more expensive_.

 #### Photo Voltaic Pannels

 The cost of the PV is calculated with the following formula :